Andersson's OT goal gives Flames 3-2 win over Ducks – KION546

 ANAHEIM, Calif.
 (AP) — Rasmus Andersson scored 2:24 into overtime and the Calgary Flames beat the Anaheim Ducks 3-2 on Friday night.

+“Overtime is a possession game, we all know that,” Andersson said.
+“I think they had a couple of tired guys out there and we managed to capitalize. … Now we have a couple days off and enjoy Christmas with friends and family, then we get back to it.”

-Michael Stone and Brett Ritchie also scored, and Jacob Markstrom made 21 saves as the Flames wrapped up a successful four-game California road trip.
+Michael Stone and Brett Ritchie also scored and Jacob Markstrom made 21 saves as the Flames wrapped up a successful four-game California trip.

+Calgary has picked up 16 points so far in December, getting six wins and four overtime or shootout losses out of 13 games.

+“It was a pretty greasy win, a lot like the other points and wins we got,” Ritchie said.
+“We could have had a two or three goal lead there, but they tied it late, and it goes to the extra frame.”

 Mason McTavish and Jakob Silfverberg had power-play goals — the sixth time this season Anaheim had mutlple goals with the man advantage.
 Dostal made 42 saves for the Ducks, who have lost the first two games of their franchise-record 10-game homestand.